30 Women Who Dominate Their Sport

 26. Simone Biles, Gymnastics

-Her honors include 17 National Championships (11 gold), two Pacific Rim Championships (2 gold), 14 World Championships (10 gold) and five Olympic medals (4 gold).
-With all this before turning 21, Biles’ talent is in another universe.
+With 17 National Championships (11 gold), two Pacific Rim Championships (two gold), 14 World Championships (10 gold) and five Olympic medals (four gold) all before turning 21, Biles’ supposed peers are looking up at her accomplishments from earth while she’s in another universe of talent.

 27. Sung Hyun Park, Golf